nastaran-motiee/computer-communication-networks/README.md

     - For this assignment only, each time the server gets a message of type = 2, only if the username is not in the user dictionary, the server will send the the message to all the other servers in the network.

+### [hw-4]
+- Additional features to previous assignments

+#### implementation notes:

+- After connecting a client to the server, the client asks the server for a list of servers in the network His.
+- Added echo-type messages to the protocol whose purpose is simply to send message without data, and immediately send an echo message back.
+This is how you can calculate time difference with a casual message.
+- The client connects to all servers, and sends them an echo message and checks which RTT is lowest.
+- The client disconnects the connection with the servers except for the server with the lowest RTT.
+- Since the client connections are made in separate threads, synchronization mechanism was added, which performs a join above all others.
+- Added support for RTT calculation.
+- Handling disconnection.